Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Preliminaries

 \nomenclature[A]{LCB}{lower confidence bound} \nomenclature[A]{EI}{expected improvement}

 \paragraph{Lower Confidence Bound}

 With the notation introduced previously (Equation~\ref{eq:fdist}), this acquisition function is given by (Figure~\ref{fig:BayesOpt}b):

 where $\beta$ may be interpreted as an exploration weight.
 Notice the negative sign of the exploration term in Equation~\eqref{eq:LCB}, which is consistent with the formulation of the RTO Problem~\eqref{eq:plant_problem} as a minimization.
 The LCB function is based on the principle of optimism in the face of uncertainty, with a view to minimizing regret.
 Its early use can be traced back to the work by \citet{Lai1985} on rule allocations, and later by \citet{Agrawal1995} in the context of reinforcement learning.
+An important appeal of this acquisition function lies in its simplicity.

 \paragraph{Expected Improvement}

 This acquisition function is expressed as (Figure~\ref{fig:BayesOpt}c):